-(Note: We are currently in the process of developing a new Project Management 101 course, which will be open to everyone.
-It will introduce some of the tools and techniques of project management that non-project managers can apply in their work.
-Check back in early 2019 for additional information.)
+(Note: We are in the process of developing a new Project Management 101 course, which will be open to everyone.
+It will introduce some of the tools and techniques of project management that non-project managers can apply in their work.)

 This course has been specifically designed for the following audiences: